Nsukka: Ancient wars

 An instance of Nsukka's expansionist bid was the war with Ejuona-Obukpa (a community in Obukpa) which eventually ended in the annexing of a part of Ejuona-Obukpa.
 According to D. C. Ugwu, this war should not be viewed as one between Nsukka and the entire Obukpa as Ejuona (the involved community) refused the assistance of the rest of Obukpa.
 By the time the war ended, Nsukka succeeded in taking parts of Ejuona-Obukpa, almost wiping out one village (Umugboguru) of all its inhabitants in the process.

-Nsukka is the second largest town in Enugu state.
+Nsukka is the second largest city in Enugu state.
 The people of Nsukka are deeply religious and most of the indigenes of this geographical area are traditional religion adherents.
 They celebrate a popular masquerade festival known as "Omabe festival" every year.
 The essence of the festival is show the indigenes' reverence for their Chi (i.e. Personal god).
 Also, the Omabe festival enables them to strengthen the relationship between different communities that made up of this geographical area.
 The Omabe is notable for its magical and stylistic displays.